Audrey Munson: Later life and death

 On June 8, 1931, Munson's mother petitioned a judge to commit her to a mental asylum.
 The Oswego County judge ordered Munson be admitted into a psychiatric facility for treatment on her 40th birthday.
-She remained in the St. Lawrence State Hospital for the Insane in Ogdensburg, New York, where she was treated for depression and schizophrenia for more than 64 years, until she died at the age of 104.
+She remained in the St. Lawrence State Hospital for the Insane in Ogdensburg, New York, where she was treated for depression and schizophrenia for almost 65 years, until she died at the age of 104.

 In the mid-1950s, Munson was still famous enough to serve as the subject of an anecdote in a memoir that P.G.
 Wodehouse and Guy Bolton wrote of their years on Broadway, Bring on the Girls!
 (1953), though that memoir is considered more fiction than fact by Wodehouse's biographer.
 (Note: A letter to The New York Times in 1996 recounted the story:

 Wodehouse was working alone in an apartment that has recently been vacated by a sculptor.
 His wife told him to expect a woman who would redo the couch, so when Audrey Munson knocked and asked if there was any work for her, Wodehouse said yes and "How much would it be altogether?"

 "You want the altogether?" she replied and ducked into a bedroom.
 She "emerged in an advanced form of nudity," which Wodehouse thought was "pretty eccentric even for a lady decorator."

 Anyway, things got sorted out, and Bolton thought the situation so funny that he incorporated it into the play they were working on, Oh, Lady, Lady.